 This week, Victoria Milko visits refugee camps on the Myanmar-Bangladesh border around the two-year anniversary of an exodus of Rohingya from Myanmar (00:50), Kelly Anissa speaks to Malaysian students protesting against their university’s involvement in a problematic event (16:54), and Kirsten Han reflects on the state of dissent and activism in Singapore (26:21).

 Kelly Anissa is a journalist based in Kuala Lumpur, Malaysia.
 Previously, Kelly worked as a producer and presenter at BFM 89.9, a Malaysian radio station for current affairs.
 She has done work on a wide range of areas, covering environmental issues, policy and legal reforms in Malaysia, regional politics and health journalism.
 Outside of work, Kelly works on short films.More by Kelly Anissa

 Victoria Milko is a multimedia journalist based in Myanmar.
 She is currently an editor at Frontier Myanmar, with her work also found in The Washington Post, NPR, and others.More by Victoria Milko

 Kirsten Han is a Singaporean journalist whose work often revolves around the themes of social justice, human rights, politics and democracy.
-Her bylines have appeared in publications like The Guardian, Foreign Policy, Asia Times and Waging Nonviolence.
-As an activist, Kirsten has advocated for an end to the death penalty in Singapore, and is a founding member of abolitionist group We Believe in Second Chances.More by Kirsten Han
+As an activist, Kirsten has advocated for an end to the death penalty in Singapore, and is a member of the Transformative Justice Collective.More by Kirsten Han